Spanish IV Tutorial: Basic Phrases, Vocabulary and Grammar

 8. After time conjunctions, such as cuando (when), en cuanto (as soon as), hasta que (until), when future is implied.

-10. To translate the future tense in subordinating clause: Cuando sea mayor iré a España.
-When I'm older, I will go to Spain.
+Cuando sea mayor, iré a España.
+When I am older, I will go to Spain.

 Most adverbs are formed by adding -mente to the feminine singular form of the adjective.
 However, two common adverbs that do not end in -mente are despacio (slowly) and demasiado (too much).